th2-net/th2-rpt-data-provider/README.md

 - `searchDirection` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
 - `resultCountLimit` - number - Sets the maximum amount of messages to return.
 Defaults to `100`.
 - `endTimestamp` - number, unix timestamp in milliseconds - Sets the timestamp to which the search will be performed, starting with `startTimestamp`.
 When `searchDirection` is `previous`, `endTimestamp` must be less then `startTimestamp`.
 Defaults to `null` (the search is carried out endlessly into the past or the future).
+- `resumeFromId` - text, last message id.
+In order to continue the execution of an interrupted sse request, you need to send exactly the same request with an indication of the element ID, from which to resume data transfer.
+Defaults to `null`.

 - `FILTERS`: